JensBee/rePresent/README.md

 ### Features
 Although rePresent is not complete there are some features already present in the development version.

-#### Current
+#### Finished / should be working
-* All texts are converted to pathes.
-No problems with missing fonts on different systems.
+* All texts are converted to pathes (based on idea & code from [Jan Thor](http://www.janthor.com/sketches/index.php?/archives/6-Fonts,-Texts,-Paths-and-Uses.html)).
+No more problems with missing fonts on different systems.

 #### Planned / not yet finished
 * Print a handout version of your slides direct from the browser